matter-labs/zksync-era/docs/guides/external-node/08_pruning.md

 It is possible to configure a ZKsync node to periodically prune all data from L1 batches older than a configurable threshold.
 Data is pruned both from Postgres and from tree (RocksDB).
 Pruning happens continuously (i.e., does not require stopping the node) in the background during normal node operation.
-It generally does not significantly influence node performance.
+It is designed to not significantly impact node performance.

 Types of pruned data in Postgres include: